 Last Thursday, students were given the block to work on the analysis for their carnival game.
 In addition to this 50 minute work period, they also the weekend to complete the assignment.
 I will be collecting the completed copies on Monday.
 This is the final component for their Data Management and Probability mark for term two.
 Students who lost their copy can download a new one HERE.

 Other than completing the assignment, we have completed the course content for this year.
 This week, we will review some of the major concept in preparation for the exam on Wednesday.
 We will also be playing math survivor throughout the week.

 Grade 7 Science

-For school-wide news, please check out Trinity’s weekly newsletter HERE.
+For school-wide news, check out the Holy Trinity weekly newsletter HERE.